 There is a lot of buzz around this plant lately and that’s for a good reason.
 This popular Indian spice, that gives curry its colour, is a wonder of nature.
 It has plenty of amazing health benefits.
 Turmeric works well when digested through the consumption of food, teas or supplements.
 But, did you know that it also does wonders for the skin when applied externally?
-Multiple studies have shown that curcumin (the main active substance in turmeric) has anti-inflammatory, antioxidant, anticancer and neuroprotective benefits.
+Multiple studies have shown that curcumin (the main active substance in turmeric) has anti-inflammatory, antioxidant benefits.
 In today’s article we’ll find out how to take turmeric for inflammation and much more.

 What Is Turmeric / Curcumin?